epi-stats/Rtutorials/README.md

 # Rtutorials

-The overvie page can be found at:
+The overview page can be found at:

 https://epi-stats.github.io/Rtutorials